pascallaliberte/sharpen.page/_posts/2021-01-22-product-too-good-to-be-true.md

 [reduce-anxieties]: {% post_url 2020-10-30-to-add-appeal-first-reduce-anxieties %}

-That's because as your visitor considers "hiring" your product for their job-to-be-done, hesitations will pile up, despite all the nice things you claim your app will do.
+That's because as your visitor considers "hiring" your product for their [job-to-be-done][jtbd-intro], hesitations will pile up, despite all the nice things you claim your app will do.

+[jtbd-intro]: {% post_url 2018-11-29-intro-to-jobs-to-be-done-through-examples %}

 No matter how many "my app is great because", **visitors will have "yeah but's"**: